 Bollinger Bands Indicator & Index Price Volatility

-When Index price volatility is high; prices close far away from the moving average, Index Bollinger Bands width increases to accommodate more possible price action movement that can fall within 95% of the mean.
+When index price volatility increases, prices tend to deviate significantly from the moving average, causing Bollinger Bands to widen.
+This expansion accommodates potential price movements within 95% of the mean.

 The Bollinger band trading indicator illustration exhibited below illustrates and shows the Bollinger bulge.